 Finding the right price point is a key factor in deciding to shop online with a quarter of respondents in both countries claiming they find better prices online than in store.
 Around one in five also find it is easier to compare prices and products across different brands.
 Price comparison is particularly important for those aged 40+.

 When it comes to where people buy online, in the UAE the results illustrate there isn’t a particular preference over whether a website is local (38%) or international (39%) with almost equal proportions choosing each, while 24% don’t have a preference.
-By contrast, in Saudi Arabia, most consumers prefer international sites (44%), while 26% favour local sites and 30% don’t mind.
+By contrast, in Saudi Arabia, most consumers prefer international sites (44%), while 26% favor local sites and 30% don’t mind.
 The study reveals offering product variety could engage more consumers in local sites – 29% of respondents in both countries respectively choose to buy from an international site because of the product variety.
+They use the services of Shop&Ship to receive the items at their home country address.

 Commenting on the findings, YouGov Head of Custom Research – MENA, Nehal Jibouri said, “As one of the fastest growing ecommerce markets in the world, it’s vital for businesses in the Middle East to stay shopper-ready to maintain pace.
 We’ve designed the eCommerce Tracker to provide intelligence about consumers’ day-to-day online shopping preferences, aversions and limitations, both at an industry and brand specific level, so that businesses can listen, act and pre-empt customer needs.
 Our latest findings show variety and convenience are key to appeal to consumers in both the UAE and Saudi Arabia who want products quickly and at the right price point.
 However, finding the right balance of communication around products is important to ensure consumers aren’t put off by being pushed to shop when they don’t plan to.”